Anurag-Tendulkar/MAchine-Learning-Term-Project-/README.md

 for duffing equation - https://galileo-unbound.blog/2019/03/20/georg-duffing-and-his-equation/

 Acknowledgement - We would like to thank Prof. Harikrishnan N. B for his invaluable guidance and assistance throughout the course of this term project.

+This branch contains modified code of our implementation